botfront/rasa-webchat/README.md

 - Make sure to have the prop `embedded` set to `true` if you don't want to see the launcher.
-- `width` and `height` define the size in pixels that images in messages are crop-scaled to.
-If set to `null`, the image will scale to the maximum width of the container and the image.

 ## In your backend.